-The Fair Information Practices Principles form the backbone of privacy law in the United States and the
+The Fair Information Practices Principles form the backbone of privacy law in the United

-concepts they include have played a significant role in the development of data protection laws around the globe.
+concepts they include have played a significant role in the development of data protection laws around the

-Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with
+Understanding the Fair Information Practice Principles and how they should be implemented is critical to

 the various privacy laws that protect personal information.